codyd51/mango-dns/README.md

 * Recursive resolution
 * Packet generation

-mango uses [tokio](https://github.com/tokio-rs/tokio) to help manage its event loop, which distributes DNS queries and processes them concurrently.
-DNS parsing, resolution, and packet resolution, is implemented in-house.
+mango uses [tokio](https://github.com/tokio-rs/tokio) to help manage its event loop.
+The event loop distributes DNS queries and processes them concurrently.
+Inbound packet parsing, outbound packet writing, and query resolution, is implemented in-house.

 mango does most of the usual fun stuff expected of a recursive DNS resolver: